SamuraiAku/PkgToSoftwareBOM.jl/README.md

 PkgToSoftwareBOM uses [LicenseCheck.jl](https://github.com/ericphanson/LicenseCheck.jl) to scan package and artifact directories for license file information.
 LicenseCheck has been known to occasionally crash when run on Apple Silicon, see [Issue #11](https://github.com/ericphanson/LicenseCheck.jl/issues/11).
 I have observed it happening every time when run within VSCode with the julia-vscode extension.

 #### Update
-If has been [reported](https://github.com/ericphanson/LicenseCheck.jl/issues/11#issuecomment-3422776290) that the stability of LicenseCheck.jl has been fixed following the merge of [PR #59878](https://github.com/JuliaLang/julia/pull/59878) into Julia v1.12.2
+It has been [reported](https://github.com/ericphanson/LicenseCheck.jl/issues/11#issuecomment-3422776290) that the stability of LicenseCheck.jl has been fixed following the merge of [PR #59878](https://github.com/JuliaLang/julia/pull/59878) into Julia v1.12.2

 If you wish to disable license scanning for stability reasons, use the keyword licenseScan when creating a spdxCreationData object (see examples below)